 Patients with prostate cancer usually present to their GP with urinary frequency, poor urine flow or difficulty starting and stopping urination.
 Associated symptoms may include bone pain, weight loss and general debility.
 Following examination, GPs should refer patients to a urologist.
 The urologist should then repeat the examination, arrange routine blood tests and assess levels of acid phosphatase and prostate specific antigen (PSA).
 Chest and pelvic x-rays should be performed.

 Delays in Diagnosis

 Early stage treatment can be treated by a choice of observation, radiotherapy and radical surgery.
 Locally advanced or metastatic cancer is treated with hormonal treatment.
 The current research suggests that early or late treatment offers the same prospect of survival.
 Therefore medical negligence claims are unlikely to succeed on the basis of delayed diagnosis alone.
 However, there may be merit in bringing a claim for mistaken diagnosis of prostate cancer

 For further information or if you believe you have a prostate cancer misdiagnosis claim, please contact our team of medical negligence solicitors.
-All enquiries are completely free of charge and we will investigate all funding options for you including legal aid and no win, no fee.
+All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.

 Contact us on freephone 0800 358 3848